neuralmagic/deepsparse/examples/azure-vm/README.md

 ```bash
 docker images
 ```
-You should be able to see DeepSparse image installed, if it shows an empty table, the bash script hasn't completed execution.
+You should be able to see a downloaded DeepSparse image, if it shows an empty table, the bash script hasn't completed execution.

-After you see the image in your instance, you can now execute DeepSparse from the running container.
-Here's an example of running the DeepSparse server a pruned-quantized version of BERT trained on SQuAD:
+Upon image download, you can now use DeepSparse.
+Here's an example of benchmarking a pruned-quantized version of BERT trained on SQuAD from Docker:

 ```bash
 docker run -it deepsparse_docker deepsparse.benchmark zoo:nlp/question_answering/bert-base/pytorch/huggingface/squad/pruned95_obs_quant-none -i [64,128] -b 64 -nstreams 1 -s sync